ech08ravo/2019C/Use-cases.md

 > This page contains the meta-design use scenerio, followed by use cases that extrapolate key aspects of the Learning Design (LD) system proposed.
 It offers a clear break down of the users involved and aspects of the system that are at the core of this proposed adaptive learning design system.

-## Use Scenario - AI Adaptive LD System
+## AI Adaptive LD System Use Scenario Model

 The adaptive course design system offers automated and authoring tools for the designer to adapt the design to the needs of the users.
 - The System Designer will contribute to the Courses/Environments Cloud Repository and provides technical support to the Learning Environment.